 How can we add to the future enrichment of our disciplines?
 How do we make our future teaching a more meaningful practice?
 This semester-long professional practice course is for artists, designers, architects, and educators and is designed for students who will be teaching during their course of study at RISD and or who plan to teach in higher education after graduation.
 The course draws upon the varying expertise and pedagogical practices of RISD faculty and guests from all disciplines to provide graduate students with models of teaching that can inform their development as future faculty.
 The goal of this seminar is to introduce graduate students to reflective teaching principles and to provide an orientation to the collegiate teaching and learning experience.
 The course is composed of readings, reviews, discussions and Individual Teaching Consultations (ITCs), where students engage in microteaching sessions and receive feedback from faculty and peer observers.
 The major products resulting from the course include a personal statement of teaching philosophy and a proposal for a course description and course syllabus.
-This course may also be taken in any sequence with Collegiate Studio: Learning-Centered Teaching.
-Graduate elective
+This course may also be taken in any sequence with Collegiate Studio: Discipline-Centered Learning.
+Graduate elective Also offered as Grad-044G.
+Register into the course for which credit is desired.

 This course examines the development of visual arts education in its connection to general education.
 At each stage of the investigation, issues are examined in terms of the relationship between, context, content, and pedagogical practice.
 There is a particular emphasis in this course on exploring the manner in which belief systems shape curriculum construction within elementary and secondary schools.
 Major topics of investigation include: varying curricular shifts in visual arts education, standards and accountability, the diverse classroom, political mandates, public school re-design, and the role of unions and professional associations.
 Major graduate requirement for MAT; MA elective; MAT & MA only